How Failure Impacts Men

 If you're raising a son, start early.
-Help them understand that failure is okay and a necessary part of life.
+Help them understand that failure is OK and a necessary part of life.
 Also, praise them more for who they are, not just what they do.
 Say things like, "I love you because you're mine."
-Or "You're wonderful for who you are."
+Or, "You're wonderful for who you are."

 Where they struggle is understanding that the "doing" is just listening and offering a piece of their hearts.
 It's like a foreign language.

 Our whole lives, we've been taught that our value comes from what we produce, not who we are.
 The subtle, insidious problem here is that we struggle to have a strong sense of self-worth without accomplishing something.
 So the idea of just sitting and listening is so outside our worldview, that it takes a lot of time for us to learn that we can still feel competent by just being.
 Try not to get too frustrated.

 The next time you're asking your male partner to talk with you, tell them up front that what you need from them is just for them to listen.
 Remind them how much their empathy means to you, what it does for you.
 Give them the cues before you begin so they can shut off that part of their brain that acts like an engineer.

 If you're a man, consider working on your own emotion regulation and practice shutting off your agenda when you're in conversations.
 Just experiment with listening.
 Experiment with thinking like a journalist.
 Journalists ask curious questions.
 They have no interest in the outcome of the story, they just want to know the story.
 So they ask questions and they clarify what they've heard.
 You may feel a bit naked doing this because you're not using your typical skills to problem-solve, but you'll feel a surge of competence when your partner feels validated and understood.

 Then, perhaps, failure won't seem like such an intimidating monster.